davestewart/davestewart-content/content/products/timezone-planner/index.md

 ## Setup

-The sheet comes with some sample members, just to get you started.
+The sheet comes with some sample members, just to get you started:

 You can delete _all but the first row_, which you'll use as a template for new members.